1 Significant accounting principles

 Receivables from subsidiaries and affiliated companies/Other receivables

-These assets are carried at nominal value.
+These assets are generally carried at nominal value.
 Value adjustments are recorded where the expected recovery value is lower than the nominal value.

 Accrued income consists of both other expenditures incurred during the financial year but relating to a subsequent financial year, and revenues relating to the current financial year but receivable in a subsequent financial year.